-The person, although not staying as a guest (as defined under "guest') in the unit, is, or was at the time of the activity in question, on the premises (as defined under "premises") because of an invitation express or implied from the tenant or other member of the household who has express or implied authority to so consent on behalf of the tenant.
+The person, although not staying as a guest (as defined under "guest") in the unit, is, or was at the time of the activity in question, on the premises (as defined under "premises") because of an invitation express or implied from the tenant or other member of the household who has express or implied authority to so consent on behalf of the tenant.
 Absent evidence to the contrary, a person temporarily and infrequently on the premises solely for legitimate commercial purposes is not under the tenant's control.

-Over-Income Family
+Over-Income Family (OI Family)

 An individual or family, who is not a low-income family at the time of initial occupancy.
-An individual or family who's annual income for eligibility purposes exceeds 80% of the median income for the PHA's area of operation.
+An individual or family whose annual income for eligibility purposes exceeds 80% the applicable over income (OI) limit for a very low-income (VLI) family, as defined in 24 CFR 5.603(b) by a factor of 2.4 for the PHA's area of operation.